kappa8219/shell-tips/README.md

-Just some stuff that I'm too bored to write again and too lasy to develop into separate tool DevOps Automation routines mostly.
-Maybe some of them lack explanation, but I'm lasy :)
+Just some stuff that I'm too bored to write again and too lasy to develop into separate tool(code).
+DevOps Automation routines mostly.
+Maybe some of them lack explanation, but I'm lasy :) And yeah I can sleep well after posting such ugly oneliners, so red-eye idealist seemd to be dead (RIP).

 _Warning!
 Use it strictly on your own risk_